isbeorn/nina.docs/docs/sequencer/advanced/instructions.md

     Current time: 02:00h | Wait for time: 03:00h -> Wait for one hour
     Current time: 04:00h | Wait for time: 03:00h -> Instruction will be skipped
     Current time: 08:00h | Wait for time: 18:00h -> **Instruction will be skipped** because the roll over at noon has not happened yet

+    **When using calculated times for dawn and dusk:**
+    Instead of using noon to roll over to the next day the rollover will instead happen at the "opposite" side of the instruction.
+For example when you wait until dusk, the roll over will be at sunrise

 ### Wait For Time Span
 ![Wait For Time Span](../../images/sequencer/instructions/utility_waitfortimespan.png)